Three Essential Steps To Prevent Your Next Cosmetics Brand Being A Financial Disaster

 Do your research but be aware that checking use on the internet via a Google search is not enough.
 Trade marks are often registered in advance and may be held for as much as five years before being put into commercial use.
 So, just because you don’t find the mark when you search the internet, don’t conclude that you are free to use and register it.

-There is no substitute for a full trade mark search, which looks at the UK and European Registers to check for all confusingly similar marks.
+There is no substitute for a full trade mark search.
+This looks at the UK and European Registers to check for all confusingly similar marks.
 Your trade mark attorney will be able to conduct such a search and provide you with a reasoned opinion based on current case law, on whether you should go ahead with this brand.

-PROTECT – Make sure no one else can use the name.
+PROTECT – Make sure no one else can use your cosmetics brand name.

 Firstly, check with your trade mark attorney whether the name is registrable.
 A trade mark cannot be descriptive of the goods concerned or their characteristics, otherwise the Intellectual Property Office will not give you a monopoly in it.
 You won’t be able to register such marks as SMOOTHEST HAND CREAM, FACE WASH, or MY BODY SCRUB.